APOEL Nicosia: Colours and badge

 APOEL's colours are blue and yellow.
 Blue symbolizes Greece and yellow symbolizes Byzantium.
 The logo is a blue and yellow shield with the name of the club written diagonally in blue.

 The football club badge has a small difference on it.
 The badge has remained the same since the establishment of the club, but after the football team of APOEL won their 20th championship (2008–09 season), two stars were added above the football club's logo to symbolize the 20 championship titles (one star for every ten championships won).

 Supporters

-APOEL is the second most popular team in Cyprus.
 APOEL fans are right-wing in their majority and there are strong ties for several organised fans and right-wing political parties.

 The main supporter group is PAN.SY.FI (ΠΑΝ.ΣΥ.ΦΙ).
 PAN.SY.FI was founded in 1979 and has branches in all major cities in Cyprus and also in other countries.
 The PAN.SY.FI (and most ultras) wear orange jackets (or T-shirts).
 The first game they sported the orange jackets was during the first round game of the 1992–93 championship against AEL Limassol in Makario Stadium.
 APOEL have reserved the shirt number 79 in honour of PAN.SY.FI.
 (APOEL Ultras), to denote the year the group was founded, 1979.